Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/index.md

 ## Background
 Machining is a subtractive manufacturing process that removes material via failure due to severe plastic deformation (SPD).
 The imposed processing conditions induce deformation conditions (strain, strain-rate, temperature) contribute to structural changes at small length scales.
 These structural changes can affect properties relevant to performance at the machined surface.

+For a more comprehensive background please check the following [post](http://matinfteam4.github.io/blog/project-background/).

 ## Experimental

 Controlled machining experiments were performed on commercial purity titanium (CP-Ti) through various processing routes.
 The experimental matrix spanned two controlled variables: